near/docs/docs/2.develop/contracts/quickstart.md

 Before starting, make sure you have the following installed:

 1. [Node.js](https://nodejs.org/en/download), to use our scaffolding tool.
-2. [NEAR CLI](/tools/near-cli#installation), to deploy and interact with the contract.
+2. [NEAR CLI-RS]([/tools/near-cli-rs), to deploy and interact with the contract.
 3. [cargo-near](https://github.com/near/cargo-near), to easily create testnet accounts.
 4. (optional) [Rust](https://www.Rust-lang.org/tools/install), to create Rust contracts.

 :::tip Easy Install
-Install both `near-cli` and `cargo-near` tools using `npm i -g near-cli cargo-near`
+Install both `near-cli-rs` and `cargo-near` tools using `npm i -g near-cli-rs cargo-near`
 :::

 :::info Testnet Account
 There is no need to have a testnet account to follow this tutorial.

-However, if you want to create one, you can do so through [a wallet](https://testnet.mynearwallet.com), and use it from the `near-cli` by invoking `near login`.
+However, if you want to create one, you can do so through [a wallet](https://testnet.mynearwallet.com), and use it from the `near-cli-rs` by invoking `near account`.
 :::

 ---